Chollo king Bans Expensive Weddings And Henna Parties To Preserve Cultural Values

 As the Shilluk people begin to adjust to this new cultural directive, many are reflecting on the broader implications of such cultural preservation efforts in a rapidly modernising world.

-The Chollo kingdom is also known as the Shilluk kingdom, is one of the oldest traditional kingdoms in south Sudan.
+The Chollo kingdom, also known as the Shilluk kingdom, is one of the oldest traditional kingdoms in South Sudan.

-The current king, His Majesty the king of Chollo kingdom Reth Kwongo Dak Padiet is the 34th king since it was established by Nyikango Akwara around 1545 and 1575 AD.
+The current king, His Majesty the king of Chollo kingdom Reth Kwongo Dak Padiet, is the 34th king since the kingdom was established by Nyikango Akwara between 1545 and 1575 AD.

-His Majesty, the heir of kwongo Reth Dak Padiet was also known as a strong advocate for the preservation of the values and customs of the Shilluk people while adapting to the social and economic realities of modern life.
+His Majesty, the heir of Kwango Reth Dak Padiet, was also known as a strong advocate for preserving the values and customs of the Shilluk people while adapting to the social and economic realities of modern life.

-For now, the Shilluk community will navigate this new era, balancing modern aspirations with the timeless principles that have guided them for centuries.
+The Shilluk community will now navigate this new era, balancing modern aspirations with the timeless principles that have guided them for centuries.